particle-iot/docs/firmware/firmware.md

 ---

 **Downgrading from @FW_VER@ to current default firmware**

+##### @FW_VER@0.5.1if
+**Caution:** After upgrading to 0.5.1, DO NOT downgrade system firmware via OTA remotely!
+This will cause Wi-Fi credentials to be erased on the Photon and P1.
+This does not affect the Core or Electron.
+Feel free to downgrade locally with the understanding that you will have to re-enter Wi-Fi credentials.
+Also note that 0.5.1 fixes several important bugs, so there should be no reason you'd normally want to downgrade.
+##### @FW_VER@0.5.1endif

+##### @FW_VER@0.5.2if
+**Note:** Upgrading to 0.5.2 will now allow you to downgrade remotely OTA to v0.5.0 or earlier without erasing Wi-Fi credentials.
+There are still some cases where a downgrade will erase credentials, but only if you have explicitly set the country code to something other than the `default` or `JP2`.
+For example, if you set the country code to `GB0` or `US4`, if you downgrade to v0.5.0 your Wi-Fi credentials will be erased.
+Leaving the country code at `default` or set to `JP2` will not erase credentials when downgrading to v0.5.0.  **Do not** downgrade to v0.5.1 first, and then v0.5.0... this will erase credentials in all cases.
+##### @FW_VER@0.5.2endif

 Current defaults system firmware would be the latest non-rc.x firmware version.
 E.g. if the current list of default releases was 0.5.1, 0.5.2, **0.5.3** (would be the latest).